dav-armour/random-maze-game/README.md

 - Download this Git repository.
 - Navigate in terminal to the random-maze-game folder.
 - Navigate into the src folder.
-- enter 'ruby game.rb' into terminal.
+- Enter 'ruby game.rb' into terminal.
 - Play game.

 ## Purpose: